 - The fourth and last section is the weight where daily the user's weight must be manually entered in order to control it.
 Taking into account that older people are going to use this app more like a pedometer, it is possible that the weight and sleep sections are not used much, although it can be done automatically if they have an electronic scale to control their weight or a smart watch to monitor your sleep hours.

-- Daily.
-This section shows the exercises or activities that the user creates or that the application records automatically, whether they are hours of sleep or times of exercise.
+- Diary.
+This section shows the exercises or activities that the user creates or that the application automatically records, whether they are hours of sleep or exercise times.

 - Profile.
-In this function you can modify the data entered when starting the application (gender, weight, date of birth and height), the activity goals (steps and cardio points) and access the application settings.
+In this function you can modify the data that has been entered when starting the application (gender, weight, date of birth and height), the activity goals (steps and cardio points) and access the application settings.

 In the settings section you can select the units of measurement you want to use, manage the applications connected to Google Fit, manage notifications and change the appearance of the app between light and dark.
 From the settings you can access the help and suggestions section to be able to contact the developers in the event of finding a bug.